KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ---

-#### Notes on the Sensation of Release — Pain, Relief, and Homecoming
+#### Note on the Sensation of Release — Pain, Relief, and Homecoming

 The sensation of sacrifice
 is not determined by the **value** of what is released,